 - Selecting safe antigens and receptors for ACT

-- Clinical trial design to incorporate combining ACT with standard treatments or other immunotherapies such as checkpoint inhibitors and vaccines
+- Strategies to enhance therapeutic efficacy; and clinical trial design to incorporate combining ACT with standard treatments or other immunotherapies such as checkpoint inhibitors and vaccines

-- Establishing best practice for delivery of ACT in a hospital setting, including monitoring and managing toxicities from ACT
+- Establishing best practice for delivery of ACT in a hospital setting; including monitoring and managing toxicities from ACT

-- Challenges of scale-up as we move beyond single-site investigator-led clinical trials
+- Challenges of scale-up as we move beyond single site investigator led-clinical trials

 - Establishing links between the pharmaceutical industry and clinical centres to deliver ACT

 - Humanized mouse models: In-house generation or outsourcing?